DM1122/rob521-labs/lab2/lab_2_report.md

-## Part B: Real Environment Deployment
+## Part B: Real Environment Deployment (Incomplete)

-1. See `trajectory-rollout.mp4` for footage of the robot conducting trajectory rollout using RRT in the new Myhal map.
+1. ~~See `trajectory-rollout.mp4` for footage of the robot conducting trajectory rollout using RRT in the new Myhal map.~~
-2. Open-loop demonstration conducted during lab session
+2. ~~Open-loop demonstration conducted during lab session~~

 Code is attached